swegmueller/Sentinel_2_and_HLS_tools/README.md

 "Sentinel-2 Mask_Stack_revised" is a notebook that, as you might guess, masks and stacks S2 imagery.
 You need only download the imagery and point the system to the IMG_DATA folder.
 WINDOWS USERS: you will need to change "/" to "\" for this to work for you.
 I've tried to highlight where this needs done.
 I only use select bands and mask everything except vegetation, but this can easily be changed for your needs.

+"Sentinel-2 Stack_only" is a notebook that just stacks S2 imagery.
+Its currently set to certain bands (visible, RE, NIR, SWIR1 and SWIR2), but this is easily adjusted in the code.

 "Take HLS data and write to GeoTif" does a similar thing, but with images from NASA's Harmonized Landsat-Sentinel-2 dataset (https://hls.gsfc.nasa.gov/).
 I wrote this bit of code a while back and borrowed heavily from colleagues.
 It works just fine for me, but its a bit more messy and you may choose to edit it a bit for your needs.